 God's design for marriage

-God designed marriage as a commitment and partnership between a man and woman.
+God designed marriage as a commitment and partnership between a man and a woman.
 Each sharing the yoke equally as they walk together through life.
 Each should fully submit to God and each other.

 Fellowship with God and each other